cognifloyd/stackstorm-octopusdeploy/README.md

 ## Configuration

-Update config.yaml to setup the connection to Octopus.
+Copy the example configuration in [octopus.yaml.example](./octopus.yaml.example) to `/opt/stackstorm/configs/octopus.yaml` and edit as required.
+It must contain:

 * `api_key` - an API key generated in Octopus for your user http://docs.octopusdeploy.com/display/OD/How+to+create+an+API+key
 * `host` - the host name of your Octopus server e.g. octopus.mydomain.com
 * `port` - the port your API service is running on, 443 by default

-a tutorial on this pack https://stackstorm.com/2015/10/01/octopusdeploy-integration-with-stackstorm/
+Read this pack tutorial for more information: https://stackstorm.com/2015/10/01/octopusdeploy-integration-with-stackstorm/